Summarizing Distinctives of Reformed Faith and Practice

 Covenant Theology.
-Often called federal theology, covenant theology is only confessional expressed in full in the Westminster Standards, but versions of it are found in the majority of Reformed writers and confessions.
+Often called federal theology, covenant theology is only fully expressed in the Westminster Standards out of the Reformed confessions, but versions of it are found in the other confessions and the majority of Reformed writers.
 Covenant theology divides history into two eras: before and after humanity’s fall into sin.
 Post-fall, all God’s redemptive works have been united in purpose and effect (the covenant of grace of salvation in Christ) but administered in different ways throughout history (the Abrahamic covenant, Mosaic covenant, etc.) culminating in the new covenantal administration in the person and work of Christ.
-As Adam was the pre-fall representative of humanity, so now Christ as true human is the representative of the recreated humanity of salvation by his filling the offices of prophet, priest, and king as the mediator of the church.
+As Adam was the pre-fall representative of humanity, so now Christ, as true human, is the representative head of the recreated humanity in salvation by his filling the offices of prophet, priest, and king.
+In filling these offices, Christ is the mediator of the church.
 Covenant theology is the “architectonic principle” of the Westminster Standards and frames the way the Reformed read scripture.

 Salvation is by Grace Through Faith Alone.
 Must of the the famous five Solas and the Calvinistic acronym TULIP apply to this distinctive.
 Affirming the Catholic tradition, the Reformed teach that people are incapable of acquiring salvation apart from God’s grace due to the sinfulness of humanity.
 With the rest of Protestantism, the Reformed also affirm the Bible’s teaching that the person and work of Christ alone are sufficient to salvation and are immediately applied by faith to his people through the Holy Spirit.
 Christ in his work (incarnation and life, death, resurrection, ascension and Pentecost, return) effectively saves those for whom he accomplished his work; Christ saves his people, he does not make them savable.
 This application of Christ’s redemptive work (justification, sanctification, adoption) comes by grace alone (i.e. nothing about the convert motivated God to save them and God did not renovate them prior to salvation to make them worthy of it).
 Faith is the lone means of resting in and receiving the finished work of Christ for salvation.